Ria424/developers-animatesdk-docs/Element_object/Element11.md

 #### Description

-Property; a string that specifies the name of the element, normally referred to as the Instance name.
+Property; `string`; A string that specifies the name of the element, normally referred to as the Instance name.
 If the value of element.elementType is "shape", this property is ignored.
 See [Element.elementType](../Element_object/Element1.md).

 #### Example